South Korea and China seek progress on denuclearization | DW | 03.04.2021

 Seoul is looking to bolster ties with China, its top trading partner, even as relations between Beijing and Washington remain strained.

-Chung Eui-yong was meeting China's State Councillor Wang Yi, the Chinese government's top diplomat, on the first visit to China of a South Korean foreign minister since 2017, in the Chinese city of Xiamen.
+Chung was meeting State Councillor Wang, the Chinese government's top diplomat, on the first visit to China of a South Korean foreign minister since 2017, in the city of Xiamen.

 The South Korean foreign minister said it was important for China to play a part in peacemaking.